JustJeeCode/CSS-Course/README.md

 - Animation

-This repository is all my work following along his course, In my working files I have also documented what everything does.
+This repository is all my work following along his course, in my working files I have also documented what everything does.

 Here is the link to his video: